-The Township of Irvington Health Department is a local health department that has been dedicated to improving the quality of life in Irvington Township since 1692.
+The Township of Irvington Department of Health and Senior Services is a local health department that has been dedicated to improving the quality of life in Irvington Township since 1692.
 To accomplish this, the Department offers a comprehensive array of public health prevention, promotion, and protection services and programs serving residents in the Township of Irvington, New Jersey.
 The Department operates under the mandated, legal framework of the Public Health Standards of Performance for Local Boards of Health in New Jersey (N.J.A.C 8:52) and the New Jersey Department of Health Statute, Codes along with all federal and local ordinances that deal in public health.
 Under the governing authority of the Mayor and Council of the Township of Irvington, Health Department mission is to improve the quality of life for individuals and families in Irvington through innovative policies, effective services, and strong community partnerships.

 Public Health Administration

 Public Health Education and Health Promotion